Loja, Ecuador: Points of interest

-The gates of the city are modeled after the Coat of Arms of the city, presented by King Felipe II of Spain in 1571.
+The gates of the city are modeled after the coat of arms of the city, presented by King Philip II of Spain in 1571.
 The gate is on Av.
 Gran Colombia, and houses four galleries which show contemporary Lojano artwork, and a cafeteria and gift shop.

 Loja contains a number of historic churches; the city's board of tourism has approached finding them in a novel manner.
 Beginning at the Puerta de la Ciudad, one of the first thing a tourist will notice is a large orange stripe painted on the sidewalk.
 Following the stripe takes the interested on a self-guided tour of the main historic churches and areas of Loja.